WebKit/WebKit-http/README.markdown

 code itself, or in the various parts of the test harness, none of which are actually complete: DumpRenderTree, webkitpy, etc. Some of them are triggering asserts in WebKit code.

+You can run the tests manually using either DumpRenderTree or HaikuLauncher (both accept an URL from the command line).
+For tests that require the page to be served over http (and not directly read from a file), you need an HTTP server.
+Install the lighttpd package and run:

+    Tools/Scripts/new-run-webkit-httpd --server start

+This will start lighttpd with the appropriate setting file, allowing you to run the tests.
+The server listens on port 8000 by default.

 ### WebKit2 ###